UPDATE: Frankton-Lapel band directors proud of fair performance

 The Frankton-Lapel High School band rehearsed together every morning after the Fourth of July to prepare for Friday’s show.

+Both bands were a spot away, ranked in 17th place out of 25, from advancing to the finals.

 “At the end of the day, we just want to have something that we’re proud of,” Bailey said.
-“I told them yesterday, I was like ‘no matter what happens, you did something this summer – a lot of other people didn’t.”
+“I told them yesterday, no matter what happens, you did something this summer — a lot of other people didn’t.”

 Recent outbreaks of COVID-19 caused some schools to pull out of the competition, including Anderson and Elwood high schools.